Violin Sonatas, KV 6–9 (Mozart)

-Sonata in C for Keyboard and Violin, K. 6
+Sonata in C major for Keyboard and Violin, K. 6

 The precise date and location of composition is disputed: some suggest that it was written in Salzburg, the boy's home town, in 1762 or 1763; others suggest that it was written in Paris in 1763 or 1764, during Mozart's first visit to that city.
-It was published in Paris in February 1764, along with another violin sonata, K. 7, as Mozart's “Opus 1”.
+It was published in Paris in February 1764, along with another violin sonata, K. 7, as Mozart's Opus 1.

 K. 6 has 4 movements, the third being a pair of menuets:

 The keyboard and violin interact in various ways throughout the piece: the violin echoing the tune of the keyboard, the two moving in synchronicity.
 The violin sometimes doubles the tune while the keyboard provides the bass.
 It is quite a lively and light-hearted work.
 Mozart employs Alberti bass throughout the entire sonata.

-The Notenbuch für Nannerl contains versions for solo piano of the first three movements of this sonata.
+The Nannerl Notenbuch contains versions for solo piano of the first three movements of this sonata.
 It is thought that the first and second of these movements and the Menuet I from the third movement were inscribed in the Notenbuch by Leopold in Brussels in 1763.
-A version for solo piano of Menuet II (together with a piano version of the third movement of Leopold's Serenade in D) can also be found in Leopold's hand in the Notenbuch with the comment, di Wolfgango Mozart d.
-16ten Julÿ 1762 ("by Wolfgang Mozart on 16 July 1762); Mozart was in Salzburg on that date.
+A version for solo piano of Menuet II (together with a piano version of the third movement of Leopold's Serenade in D) can also be found in Leopold's hand in the Notenbuch with the comment, "di Wolfgango Mozart d.
+16ten Julÿ 1762" [by Wolfgang Mozart on 16 July 1762]; Mozart was in Salzburg on that date.